 Some of the best… Broccoli, Cauliflower, Lettuce, Cabbage, Carrots, Beets, Radishes, Cilantro, Nasturtiums, and the list goes on.
 Remember – veggies are heavy feeders.
 We recommend feeding with organic Plant Tone on the 1st of each month, and again with liquid Hasta Gro on the 15th.

 Fertilizing this month helps develop strong roots for healthy growth next Spring and Summer.
-We recommend our Gill Lawn & Garden Fertilizer or Medina Growin’ Green.
+We recommend organic Medina Growin’ Green or our Gill Lawn & Garden Fertilizer.
 Both can be used in all areas of your landscape.
 Prevent weeds in your lawn by applying Weed Beater Complete or Crabgrass & Weed Preventer.

 Read: Fall Lawn Care